-- Commission Recommendation 2013/396/EU recommends Member States to put in place injunctive and compensatory collective redress mechanisms that respect the principles set out in the recommendation.
-This is to facilitate access to justice, stop illegal practices and enable injured parties to obtain compensation in mass harm situations caused by violations of rights granted under Union law, including in the environmental field.
+The Commission Recommendation on Collective Redress 2013/396/EU recommends Member States to put in place injunctive and compensatory collective redress mechanisms.
+The aim is to facilitate access to justice, stop illegal practices and enable injured parties to obtain compensation in mass harm situations caused by violations of rights granted under Union law, including in the environmental field.

+Provisions on access to justice are also contained in sectorial legislation, as in Article 13 of the Environmental Liability Directive 2004/35/EC (ELD Directive), Article 23 of the SEVESO III Directive and in the Ship Recycling Regulation 1257/2013 (Recital 18 and Article 23).

+The ELD Directive aims at preventing and remedying environmental damage based on the polluter-pays principle.
+Natural and legal persons affected or likely to be affected by environmental damage or having a sufficient interest as NGOs promoting environmental protection and meeting any requirements under national law are entitled to request the competent authority to take action in case of environmental damage or imminent threat of such damage.
+These parties have also access to a court or independent and impartial public body to review the procedural and substantive legality of the aforementioned decision, act or failure to act of the competent authority in observed instances of environmental damage.
+The ELD Directive has recently been subject to REFIT evaluation.
+The Commission published the ELD Report 2016, with the annexed ELD REFIT Evaluation.

 Article 9, paragraph 4

+Article 6(1), last sentence, of the Environmental Information Directive concerns administrative review procedures on access to information.

-Article 11 of Directive 2011/92/EU, Article 25 of Directive 2010/75/EU and Article 23 of the SEVESO III Directive introduce procedural guarantees such as standing rights or requirements for timely and not prohibitively expensive procedures.
+Article 11 of the EIA Directive, Article 25 of the Industrial Emissions Directive and Article 23 of the SEVESO III Directive equally include procedural guarantees such as standing rights or requirements for timely and not prohibitively expensive procedures.

-See also Article 6(1), last sentence, of the Environmental Information Directive concerning administrative review procedures on access to information.

-Article 19(1) TEU incorporates the principle of effective judicial protection into the Treaty: ‘Member States shall provide remedies sufficient to ensure effective legal protection in the fields covered by EU law.’
+Article 19(1) TEU incorporates the principle of effective judicial protection into the Treaty: "Member States shall provide remedies sufficient to ensure effective legal protection in the fields covered by EU law."

 Article 9, paragraph 5

-See Article 4(5) of the Environmental Information Directive, Article 11 of Directive 2011/92/EU, Article 25 of Directive 2010/75/EU and Article 23 of the SEVESO III Directive.
+Article 4(5) of the Environmental Information Directive, Article 11 of the EIA Directive, Article 25 of the Industrial Emissions Directive and Article 23 of the SEVESO III Directive foresee practical information to be made available to the public on review procedures.

-On 30 May 2008, the Commission published a Communication entitled ‘Towards a European e-Justice strategy’.
-In November 2008, the Council adopted a ‘European e-Justice Action Plan’.
-A central element of both was the creation of a European e-Justice portal, of which the first release was launched on 16 July 2010.
-The European e-Justice portal is conceived as an electronic ‘one-stop shop’ for information on European justice and access to European judicial procedures.
-The European e-Justice portal provides a single entry point for all justice-related questions and online procedures on criminal, civil or administrative law.
+The European e-Justice Portal, launched in 2010, is an electronic 'one-stop shop' for information on European justice and access to European judicial procedures.
+It provides a single entry point for all justice-related questions and online procedures on criminal, civil or administrative law.
 It is targeted at different groups of users such as citizens, lawyers, judges, national authorities and businesses.
-Member States provisions on access to justice for environmental matters were incorporated into the site at the beginning of 2014, and will be translated into the official languages of the EU, thereby contributing to the effectiveness of this provision.
+Member States' provisions on access to justice for environmental matters are incorporated in the site.

-Finally, reference is made to the ‘Cooperation with judges programme’, mentioned above.
-One of the main objectives is to have discussions with Member States’ judges on the application of EU legislation — including access to justice rules in environmental matters — in the respective national legal orders.
-The programme is ongoing; to date, 13 seminars have been organised, and further events are envisaged during the coming years.
-The material produced and delivered during the seminars can be freely used by national training centres to disseminate information for Member States judges.
+The 'Cooperation with judges programme', is a forum for discussion with Member States' judges on the application of EU legislation, including access to justice rules in environmental matters, in the national legal orders.
+The programme is ongoing; to date, several seminars and events have been organised.
+The material produced and delivered during the seminars can be freely used by national training centres to disseminate information for Member States' judges.